Today's Articles

 On this date in 1791, the groundbreaking for the Bethel AME Church of Philadelphia occurred.
 Mother Bethel Church (as it is called) was a stop on the Underground Railroad.
-Bethel AME is the second-oldest Black congregation (after St. Thomas AME of Philadelphia) in the country.
+Bethel AME is the second-oldest Black congregation after St. Thomas AME of Philadelphia.

-The ground on which Mother Bethel stands is the oldest parcel of real estate continuously owned by African Americans in the United States.
-The second, Prince Hall Masonic Lodge, was founded there.
-Lucretia Mott, abolitionist and women's rights advocate, abolitionist and journalist Frederick Douglass, and William Still, a moving force behind the Underground Railroad, were among those who spoke from the rostrum at Mother Bethel.
+The ground on which Mother Bethel stands is the oldest parcel of real estate owned by African Americans in the United States.
+The second, Prince Hall Masonic Lodge, was founded in that location.
+Lucretia Mott, abolitionist and women's rights advocate, journalist Frederick Douglass, and William Still, a key figure behind the Underground Railroad, were among those who spoke from the rostrum at Mother Bethel.

 The Encyclopedia of African American Heritage